abinit/abinit/doc/tutorial/optic.md

 You might note how the first peak slowly develop with increasing number of k points but nevertheless stays much smaller than the converged one, and even smaller than the experimental one.

+## Computing the linear electro-optical coefficient
+Calculations of the linear electro-optical coefficients follow the same inital calculations as those described in the first two sections of this tutorial.
+To calculate the linear electro-optical coefficients one needs to modify the optic input file with two additional keywords.

+Copy the files *toptic_5.files* and *toptic_5.in* in *Work_optic*:

+    cp ../toptic_5.files .
+    cp ../toptic_5.in .

+ {% dialog tests/tutorespfn/Input/toptic_5.files tests/tutorespfn/Input/toptic_5.in %}

+Note that *toptic_5.files* has not changed (we want to use the previously calculated wave functions).
+However, examine *toptic_5.in* only the linear electro-optic coefficient will be calculated.

+When you have read the input file, you can run the code, as usual using the following command

+    optic < toptic_5.files > log 2> err &

+The calculation should run in a few seconds on a modern PC.

+The resulting calculation produces a number of files ending in *ChiEO* and are related to different parts of the linear electro-optical tensor:

+   * *ChiEOAbs.out* gives the absolute value of the linear optical tensor
+   * *ChiEOIm.out* gives the imaginary components of the calculated linear optical tensor
+   * *ChiEORe.out* gives the real components of the calculated linear optical tensor
+   * *ChiEOTotIm.out* gives the total imaginary part of the calculated linear optical tensor
+   * *ChiEOTotRe.out* gives the total real part of the calculated linear optical tensor

+Generally, the low energy (or frequency) range of the linear electro-optical tensor is linear and of experimental importance.
+Here, low energy means energies much less than the band gap energy.